flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 The mystery system is built around a JSON-based data model:

 1. **Mystery Parsing**:
-   - `ParsingControl` loads and parses mystery JSON
+   - `ParsingControl` script component (present in scene from start) loads and parses the main mystery JSON (`transformed-mystery.json`) in its `Awake` method.
-   - Mystery data is stored in `GameControl.coreMystery`
+   - Mystery data is deserialized and stored directly in `GameControl.GameController.coreMystery`.
-   - Character data extracted for LLM integration
+   - No longer calls `MysteryCharacterExtractor` or generates individual files.

 2. **Mystery Structure**:
    - **Metadata**: Basic mystery information